per25/P1-HAN-port-with-lora/README.md

 ### Software components
 - Espressif ESP32 Development Framework: install ESP-IDF through here, [ESP-IDF for ESP32](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/index.html)
-- ESP-IDF Extension in Visual Studio Code
+- ESP-IDF Extension in Visual Studio Code, ESP-IDF has many example projects.
-- ESP-IDF has many diffrent project examples, one of them is the `UART_RX_TXtask` example.
+- ESP-IDF One of the example projects is the `UART_RX_TXtask`.
 Which uses freertos to create a task that reads from the UART and writes to the UART.
 This project uses the RX part of that.
-- ESP-IDF: Also has a project for the Oled display, this is the `oleddisplay` project which is also used and implemented in this project.
+- ESP-IDF: Also has a project for the Oled display, this is the `i2c_oled` project which is also used and implemented in this project.

-- LoraWan: Device library for ESP-IDF with SX127X Lora chips: [ttn-esp32](https://github.com/manuelbl/ttn-esp32) This library enables the use of LoraWAN which is need for data-transmission.
+- LoraWan: Device library for ESP-IDF with SX127X Lora chips: [ttn-esp32](https://github.com/manuelbl/ttn-esp32) This library enables the use of LoraWAN which is needed for data-transmission.

-- Drivers: Might be needed to connect device to computer in Visual Studio code(test without drivers first), [Link](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads)
+- Drivers: Might be needed to connect device to computer in Visual Studio code(test without drivers first), [Drivers](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads)

 ## How to run the project, nessacy installations